-In our view, the dependence of ANZ and other major Australian banks on domestic and offshore wholesale funding remains a weakness.
+ANZ and the other major Australian banks' dependence on domestic and offshore wholesale funding remains a weakness.
 This is notwithstanding improvements in the past 10 years across the banking system.

-We consider that ANZ's creditworthiness benefits from a highly likelihood that the Australian government will provide timely financial support to the bank, if needed.
+The ratings on ANZ benefit from our expectation that the Australian government is highly likely to provide timely financial support to the bank, if needed.